 Long‑distance and regional buses operate mainly from Amanjaya Bus Terminal, located in the north of the city.

-Ipoh has a growing cafe and coworking scene, especially around the Old Town, New Town and Greentown areas, supported by the city’s creative and student communities
+Ipoh has a growing cafe and coworking scene, especially around the Old Town, New Town and Greentown areas, supported by the city’s creative and student communities.

 Supermarkets and convenience stores are easy to find, including Jaya Grocer, Lotus’s, Giant, Mydin, 99 Speedmart and numerous minimarkets.